Sparks City Council Meeting 6/10/2019 2:00:00 PMMonday, June 10, 2019 2:00 PM

 A Business Impact Statement is not required because this is not a rule.

-- City Council could deny the agreement and provide direction to the City Manager.
+- City Council may reject the agreement providing $87,000 in Fiscal Year 2020 to Well Care for operation of the Community Triage Center and provide direction to the City Manager.